EU court tells Poland to pay USD 1.2M a day in judicial dispute | Law-Order

 The matter came to a head earlier this month when Poland's constitutional court ruled that some key parts of EU law are not compatible with the nation's Constitution.
 The court stacked with ruling party loyalists gave its opinion after Morawiecki asked it to decide on whether EU or national law has primacy.

-The fine imposed Wednesday comes on top of a 500,000-euro daily fine the Court of Justice ordered Poland last month to pay for having ignored its injunction to close the Turow brown coal mine.
+The fine imposed on Wednesday comes on top of a 500,000 euro daily fine that the Court of Justice ordered Poland last month to pay for having ignored its injunction to close the Turow brown coal mine.
 The ruling came in a dispute between Poland and the Czech Republic.

-Poland argues it cannot do without some 7% of its energy that the Turow power plant is generating.
+Poland argues it cannot do without the 7% of its energy that the Turow power plant is generating.
 Morawiecki has indicated Poland is prepared to pay, and can afford it.

-These additional burdens on the state budget come as there is a possibility Poland will not be getting some 36 billion euros ($42 billion) in EU funds earmarked for recovery from the pandemic because of the rule of law despite with Brussels.
+Due to the disputes, there is a possibility that Poland will not be getting 36 billion euros (USD42 billion) in EU funds earmarked for recovery from the pandemic as long as it does not change its ways.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)